ATR-Lab/lazr/README.md

 ```
 ## References

-Most of our research information can be found at [this link](https://drive.google.com/drive/folders/1a5XjoFfzhZc9G6i56oRI0OSRx6_oP6CX?usp=sharing)
+Most of our research work, and paper to the conference can be found at [this link](https://drive.google.com/drive/folders/1a5XjoFfzhZc9G6i56oRI0OSRx6_oP6CX?usp=sharing)